Lefthanded (band): Later years

 An article about the band appeared on the Malay Mail website, dated 15 January 2020.
 The band was set to appear at the Capitol Theatre in Singapore on 7 March that year with special guest, Datuk Ramli Sarip.

-It was reported by the New Straits Times on 15 January 2025 that well-known veteran Malyasian and Singaporean vocalists, Datuk Nash of Lefthanded, Zamani of Slam, Ameng of Spring, and Jatt Ali of Black Dog Bone were to appear in concert at The Star Theatre in Singapore.
+It was reported by the New Straits Times on 15 January 2025 that well-known veteran Malaysian and Singaporean vocalists, Datuk Nash of Lefthanded, Zamani of Slam, Ameng of Spring, and Jatt Ali of Black Dog Bone were to appear in concert at The Star Theatre in Singapore.
 This event was to mark the first time that these artists would appear in concert together.